Rocky Mountain vs Glacier with Kids: Going-to-the-Sun 2026

 Rocky Mountain: Best Trails for Families

-Sprague Lake Loop (0.8 miles, flat) is the go-to for families with toddlers and strollers.
-The packed-dirt path wraps around a beautiful lake with mountain reflections, and it's one of the best spots in the park to see moose.
+Sprague Lake Loop (0.8 miles, flat — source: NPS.gov trail data, May 2026) is the go-to for families with toddlers and strollers.
+The packed-dirt path wraps a lake with mountain reflections and good moose-spotting odds.
 Lily Lake is another flat 0.8-mile loop with wildflowers in summer.

-For kids ages 5-10, Alberta Falls (1.6 miles round trip, 200 feet elevation gain) hits the sweet spot.
-The trail follows St. Vrain Creek through a forest, ending at an impressive waterfall.
-Parents who've hiked it consistently say kids stay engaged the whole way.
+For kids 5-10, Alberta Falls (1.6 miles round trip, 200 ft gain) is the sweet spot — the trail follows St. Vrain Creek through a forest to a strong waterfall payoff.
 Start by 8am to beat the crowds.

-Dream Lake (2.2 miles, 450 feet gain) is a step up that works well for active 7-12 year olds.
-Keep going another half mile to Emerald Lake if your crew has the energy — the payoff is one of the prettiest alpine lakes in Colorado.
+Dream Lake (2.2 miles, 450 ft gain) suits active 7-12 year olds.
+Extend another half mile to Emerald Lake if your crew has the energy.

 Glacier: Best Trails for Families

-Trail of the Cedars is Glacier's answer to stroller-friendly hikes.
-This short boardwalk loops through an ancient cedar forest and it feels like stepping into another world.
-Young kids love the massive trees and the small waterfall at the end.
+Trail of the Cedars is Glacier's stroller-friendly answer — a short boardwalk loop through an ancient cedar forest with a small waterfall at the end.

-Hidden Lake Overlook (2.7 miles round trip from Logan Pass) is the trail that converts kids into nature lovers.
-It's moderate but the wildlife viewing alone justifies the effort — families regularly spot mountain goats grazing right next to the trail, plus bighorn sheep, marmots, and occasionally bears in the distance.
-One family travel blog described spotting five bighorn sheep and three mountain goats in a single 2.5-hour hike there.
+Hidden Lake Overlook (2.7 miles round trip from Logan Pass — source: NPS.gov trail data, May 2026) is the trail that converts kids into nature lovers.
+Mountain goats graze right next to the trail, plus bighorn sheep, marmots, and occasional distant bears.
+One family travel blog logged five bighorn sheep and three mountain goats in a single 2.5-hour hike there.

-Running Eagle Falls at Two Medicine is another solid pick for younger kids.
-It's short, the waterfall is dramatic, and the Two Medicine area tends to be less crowded than Logan Pass.
+Running Eagle Falls at Two Medicine is a solid pick for younger kids — short, dramatic waterfall, less crowded than Logan Pass.

 Wildlife Viewing